-What Do I Need To Bring To My Appointment?
+What Do I Bring To My Appointment?

 When and Where Do I Go?

-- Head & Neck Surgery
+- Head & neck surgery

 - General ENT

-- Ear & Hearing Disorders
+- Ear & hearing disorders

-- Speech Pathology
+- Speech pathology

 What to Expect at Your Visit

-- If not already in an exam room, you will then be escorted to an exam room where you will be met by a resident, nurse, or advanced practice provider (NP or PA).
-This is an important part of your visit and essential to capture critical information about your condition.
+- If not already in an exam room, you will then be escorted to an exam room, where you will be met by a resident, nurse, or advanced practice provider (NP or PA).
+This is an important part of your visit and essential for capturing critical information about your condition.
 This meeting may take 15-20 minutes.

-After reviewing this information and any outside records and/or imaging provided to us before your visit, the ENT provider will then meet with you to discuss your condition and perform a physical examination.
+- Examination: After reviewing this information and any outside records and/or imaging provided to us before your visit, the ENT provider will then meet with you to discuss your condition and perform a physical examination.

+- Surgical candidate?
 If surgery is offered, the procedure will be clearly explained, including the risks, benefits, and any alternative treatments.
 You may be asked to proceed to the Pre-Anesthesia Clinic, located on the first floor of The Kirklin Clinic of UAB Hospital or at UAB Hospital-Highlands, for additional lab work and evaluation on the day of your visit or on a different date prior to surgery.

-Not all conditions require surgery.
-Based on your condition and circumstances, your ENT provider will recommend the best treatment options for you.
+- Not all conditions require surgery: Based on your condition and circumstances, your ENT provider will recommend the best treatment options for you.
 These may include observation, medication, and/or referrals to other specialists.

 The Day of Surgery

-- Typically, your arrival time is scheduled 2 hours before the expected start of your surgery to allow time for registration, meeting with anesthesia and operating room staff, starting an IV, etc.
+- Typically, your arrival time is scheduled 2 hours before the expected start of your surgery, to allow time for registration, meeting with anesthesia and operating room staff, starting an IV, etc.

 For surgery at UAB Hospital-Highlands, you will arrive at the admitting area, located at 1201 11th Ave.
 S., Birmingham, AL, 35205.
 Parking is adjacent to the hospital.

-For surgery at UAB Callahan Eye Hospital, you will check in at the surgery sign-in desk next to admitting, located at 1720 University Blvd, Birmingham, AL, 35233.
-The parking deck is adjacent to the hospital, with patient drop off and pick up located on Level I (red level) for your convenience.
+For surgery at UAB Callahan Eye Hospital, you will check in at the surgery sign-in desk next to admitting, located at 1720 University Blvd., Birmingham, AL, 35233.
+The parking deck is adjacent to the hospital, with patient drop-off and pickup located on Level I (red level) for your convenience.